Commitments and reporting

-Approved in April 2020, the University's Social and Civic Responsibility Plan sets out three objectives and one cross-cutting theme in order to fulfill the University's social and civic responsibilities:
+Approved in April 2020, the University's Social and Civic Responsibility Plan sets out three objectives and one cross-cutting theme in order to fulfil the University's social and civic responsibilities:

-- We will become a zero carbon and zero waste university
+- We will become a net zero carbon and zero waste university

 - We will widen participation in higher education and support inclusion

 - We will work together with local communities

 - Cross-cutting theme: In our operations, research and teaching we will engage critically with, and contribute to the UN's Sustainable Development Goals

 Sustainability (and Social Responsibility) Policy

 Approved in April 2020, the Sustainability (and Social Responsibility) Policy sets the University's commitment to sustainability (and social responsibility), the expectations for staff and students around the University, and actions that the whole University community can take to be more sustainable and socially responsible.

 Department for Social Responsibility and Sustainability Strategy